yellobyte/SoapESP32/README.md

 Folder "doc" contains log files showing Serial Monitor output of different core debug levels of the various examples and of my ESP32-Radio with integrated SoapESP32.
 They might help you in adding this lib to your project.

-After merging this library with an existing ESP32-Radio I have it running for a few month now without any problems.
-No need to fiddle around with SD cards anymore. :-)
+After merging this library with an existing ESP32-Radio it's running for a few month now without any problems.
+No need to fiddle around with SD cards anymore.

 The lib is not perfect but I hope you might find it useful.
-Have fun!

 Thomas J. <yellobyte@bluewin.ch>